Waive or Cancel SHP

 Ithaca Campus Students

-The Cayuga Health System runs the only hospital provider in Ithaca as well as many primary and specialty providers in the area.
-Cayuga Health does not participate with some common health insurance networks, including United Healthcare and Kaiser Permanente.
-As a result, not all plans will meet the requirement that students have coverage where they study.
-If your insurer does not include Cayuga Health or Cayuga Medical Center as a participating provider, please refer to your out-of-network benefits to see the level of coverage your insurer offers at these providers.
+The Cayuga Health System runs the only hospital provider in Ithaca as well as many primary and specialty providers in the area, and does not participate with some common health insurance networks, including United Healthcare and Kaiser Permanente.
+In addition, there are no regularly scheduled public transportation options to other metropolitan areas such as Binghamton and Syracuse.
+If you plan to waive coverage, please check with your current health insurance provider to ensure you will have adequate coverage in the Ithaca area.
+You may be required to utilize out-of-network benefits if your insurer does not include Cayuga Health or Cayuga Medical Center as a participating provider or find private transportation to other regional centers, the nearest of which are about an hour's drive from Ithaca.

 Please refer to Weill Cornell’s Student Health Plan Information page.